 - Ethiopia Insider (Sub-Saharan Africa) – A news, analysis, features and entertainment website.
 They provide the latest breaking news and updates straight from Ethiopia and the surrounding region

-- Fundación Muitante (Latin America and the Caribbean) – An independent alternative to confronting fake news, the tyrannies of clicks and scandals, and the “public agendas” created from private pockets.
+- Fundación Mutante (Latin America and the Caribbean) – An independent alternative to confronting fake news, the tyrannies of clicks and scandals, and the “public agendas” created from private pockets.

 - Fumaça (Europe – Northern, Southern & Western) – An investigative journalism podcast that focuses on inequalities and injustices.